 5.10.1 Description

 3GPP TS 28.312 [2] studies the intentAdminState, fulfilmentStatus and states related to NOT_FULFILLED status (i.e. notFulfilledState).
 In clause 5.3.2 of 3GPP TS 28.312 [2], the state transitions have been described in Figure 5.3.2.1-1.
 However, the figure only describes the states related to fulfilmentStatus, and does not clarify the relation between the intentAdminState and fulfilmentStatus.
-Additionally, it's not clear that the state diagram and state transition events are combined in one figure.
+Additionally, it isn't clear that the state diagram and state transition events are combined in one figure.
 Thus, further enhancements can be made in intent handling state management from several aspects, including but not limited to the following:

 - Addressing the issue of the unclear combination of the state diagram and state transition events in one figure.